Office of the Chief Information Officer, HUD.

 Start Supplemental Information

-This notice informs the public that HUD has submitted to OMB a request for approval of the information collection described in Section A. The Federal Register notice that solicited public comment on the information collection for a period of 60 days was published on January 17, 2014.
+This notice informs the public that HUD has submitted to OMB a request for approval of the information collection described in Section A. The Federal Register notice that solicited public comment on the information collection for a period of 60 days was published on January 4, 2021 at 86 FR 115.

 A. Overview of Information Collection

-Title of Information Collection: Transfer and Consolidation of Public Housing Programs and Public Housing Agencies.
+Title of Information Collection: Public Housing Program—Transfer and Consolidation of Public Housing Programs.

 Total Burden Hour Estimates for PHAs